 I really loved the time I spent in Takamatsu and this blog post is dedicated to all the places I liked visiting in that absolutely charming city.
 Let’s first see how you can travel to Takamatsu and where you can stay.

-Takamatsu Japan – How To Get There
+How To Get To Takamatsu?

 Since Takamatsu is on Shikoku Island and I happened to be in Honshu Island, I thought it had to take a ferry to Takamatsu.
 I didn’t know that the Great Seto Bridge connects Okayama Prefecture and Kagawa Prefecture (where Takamatsu is).
 So to go to Takamatsu, you can simply take the train from the city of Okayama for example.
 The Marine-Liner Line will take you there in a little less than an hour for 1830 yen (about $17).